 Can you imagine a well loved pet, used to living in a home with its owner, but their owner had to go into hospital, or worse still died, leaving nobody to care for the pet?
 It’s not cruel to be given to a rescue, but it is still distressing for that dog, because everything familiar is stripped away.
 Some dogs end up at rescues if they have been taken on by people whose situation changed – new baby, a move to a property where dogs were not allowed or the dog could not get along with another pet.

-The rescue I worked with had a dedicated owner and a wonderful team of kennel staff who walked the dogs and played with them, as well as carrying out other duties of cleaning, feeding and training.
-They employed a full time behaviourist, plus someone qualified in animal reiki to soothe the dogs holistically.
-In fact they encouraged Aunties to learn the technique so I’m now trained in reiki too.
-Other volunteers helped by walking the dogs and a team of us utilised Facebook.
-We created a page for each dog, which we updated regularly until each rescue found suitable people to adopt them.
+The rescue I worked with was also a boarding kennels/cattery, led by a passionate owner.
+It had a wonderful team of kennel staff dedicated to walking the rescue dogs and playing with them, as well as carrying out regular duties of cleaning, feeding and training.
+It employed a full time behaviourist, plus someone qualified in animal reiki to soothe the dogs holistically.
+In fact the rescue encouraged Aunties to learn the technique so I’m now trained in reiki too.
+Other volunteers helped by joining a rota to walk the dogs and a team of us utilised Facebook.
+We created a page for each dog, which was updated regularly until each rescue found suitable people to adopt them.

 Some of the dogs were cute as a button and wanted to snuggle, some mugged me for the treats I’d brought or tried to help me eat my biscuit and drink my coffee too!
 Others jumped from sofa to chair to sofa, like a monkey in the treetops.
 The greyhound breeds often wanted to rifle through the bin or stand up tall to the counter in the tea room, sniffing for food.
 Some dogs were old or injured, but all deserved love and care.